-In 1923, Archer-Daniels Linseed Company acquired Midland Linseed Products Company, and the Archer-Daniels-Midland Company was born.
+In 1923, Archer-Daniels Linseed Company acquired Midland Linseed Products Company, which created Archer Daniels Midland.

 Today, it is an agricultural giant.
-Archer-Daniels-Midland operates in 160 countries and has more than 32,000 employees.
+Archer-Daniels-Midland operates in 160 countries and generates annual revenue above $62 billion.

-Archer-Daniels-Midland is an agricultural processing giant.
-It produces a wide range of products and services, designed to meet the growing demand for food as a result of rising populations.
+The company produces a wide range of products and services, designed to meet the growing demand for food due to rising populations.